-Kathryn Lafrenz Samuels is Associate Professor and Director of the Cultural and Heritage Management graduate program in the Department of Anthropology.
-She received her PhD in Anthropology from Stanford University, building on a master's degree in Applied Anthropology from the University of South Florida, and over 10+ years of experience in cultural resource management (CRM).
+Kathryn Lafrenz Samuels is Associate Professor and Director of the Cultural and Heritage Resource Management graduate program in the Department of Anthropology.
+She received her PhD in Anthropology from Stanford University, building on a master's degree in Applied Anthropology from the University of South Florida.
 Much of her work integrates archaeology and sociocultural anthropology around issues of cultural heritage, focusing on the transnational contexts of heritage, in the areas of international economic development, transnational industry, human rights, democracy building, and global climate change.
 Her current research projects all center on the intersections between cultural heritage and climate change.
 Dr. Lafrenz Samuels’ work has been supported by the American Council of Learned Societies, the American Institute of Maghrib Studies, the US-Norway Fulbright Foundation, and the National Science Foundation.